-1.3 Semester-offered: 1st Year -Odd
+- 1.3 Semester-offered: 1st Year -Odd

-1.4 Prerequisite: Class 10th level English
+- 1.4 Prerequisite: Class 10th level English

-1.5 Syllabus Committee Members: DUGC
+- 1.5 Syllabus Committee Members: DUGC

-- i) To make the students confident of speaking in English impeccably and with utmost enthusiasm. - ii) To familiarize the students with different styles of communication. - iii) To enlighten the students with the seven concepts of communication. - iv) To make the students understand the nuances of communication. - v) To train the students and make them comprehend various aspects of Interview skills.
+i) To make the students confident of speaking in English impeccably and with utmost enthusiasm.

+- ii) To familiarize the students with different styles of communication. - iii) To enlighten the students with the seven concepts of communication. - iv) To make the students understand the nuances of communication. - v) To train the students and make them comprehend various aspects of Interview skills.

-Unit Topics Sub-Topic Lectures 1 Parts of Speech Recognition and review of Nouns, Pronouns, Verbs, Adverbs, Adjectives, Prepositions, Conjunctions, Interjections, Knowledge of Courses/ Subjects, Object and Compliment of the Verb, Verbals -Infinitival, Gerund and Preposition Recognition and review 3 2 Prepositions of time and place Contextual teaching of prepositions of time - on, in, at, since, for, ago, before, to, past, to, from, till/until, by Prepositions of place: in, at, on, by, next to, besides, near, between, behind, in front of, under, below, over, above, across, through, to, into, towards, onto, from 3 3 Clause, phrases and Relative Clauses Basic definitions of clauses and phrases, Focus on Relative Pronouns and their use in sentences as relative clauses.
-2 4 Courses/Subje cts Verb Agreement Rules that guide the agreement of the Courses/Subjects to its verb 2 5 Sentence types and Assertive sentences, Exclamatory sentences, Interrogative sentences, Negative sentences, Compound sentences, complex 2
+Unit Topics Sub-Topic Recognition and review of Nouns, Pronouns, Verbs, Adverbs, Parts of Adjectives, Prepositions, Conjunctions, Interjections, 1 Knowledge of Courses/ Subjects, Object and Compliment of 3 Speech the Verb, Verbals -Infinitival, Gerund and Preposition Recognition and review Contextual teaching of prepositions of time - on, in, at, since, Prepositions for, ago, before, to, past, to, from, till/until, by Prepositions of 2 of time and and place: in, at, on, by, next to, besides, near, between, behind, in front of, under, below, over, above, across, through, to, into, place towards, onto, from Clause, Basic definitions of clauses and phrases, Focus on Relative 2 phrases and Pronouns and their use in sentences as relative clauses.
+2 3 Relative Z Clauses Courses/Subje Rules that guide the agreement of the Courses/Subjects to its 4 cts Verb verb 2 Agreement 5 Sentence Assertive sentences, Exclamatory sentences, Interrogative errogative 2 5 types and sentences, Negative sentences, Compound sentences, complex Z

 Transformati sentences, simple sentences, Degrees of Comparison on of sentences 6 Voice Change from Active Voice to Passive Voice and vice versa 2 7 Punctuation Use of the comma, semi-colon, colon, apostrophe, exclamation mark, question mark and quotation marks 2 8 Word formation Change of one part of speech to the other: from Verbs to Nouns, Nouns to Verbs, Adjectives to Nouns, Nouns to Adjectives, Verbs to adverbs, and Adverbs to Verbs 2 9 Affixation Prefixes and Suffixes and new word formations 2 10 Nominal Compounds Common nominal compound 2 11 Paragraph Writing Descriptive Paragraph on various related topics.
-2 Total 24
+Total